grpc/grpc-java/documentation/android-channel-builder.md

 By default, gRPC uses exponential backoff to recover from connection failures.
 Depending on the scheduled backoff delay when the device regains connectivity, this could result in a  one minute or longer delay before gRPC re-establishes the connection.
-This delay is removed the `AndroidChannelBuilder` is provided with the app's Android Context.
+This delay is removed when `AndroidChannelBuilder` is provided with the app's Android Context.
 Notifications from the network listener will cause the channel to immediately reconnect upon network recovery.